ccarrollATjhuecon/jhuecon-computing/README.md

-# Material Faculty at JHU Economics Department
+# Material for Faculty at JHU Economics Department